christofdamian/dirtycatcher/README.md

 # Dirtycatcher

-A podcast downloader that uses dirtyget configuration format.
-Downloads the newest episodes for each podcast configured in your dirtyget configuration file.
+A podcast downloader that uses dirtycatcher configuration format.
+Downloads the newest episodes for each podcast configured in your dirtycatcher configuration file.

 ## Installation